Best Markets in Delhi for Shopping

 7).
 Paharganj – For Budget Shopping and Unique Souvenirs

 Paharganj is definitely one of the oldest and most crowded markets in Delhi.
 Most of the shops here are wholesalers, who export to foreign countries.
 This makes it an ideal place to hunt for unique and quality goods at dirt-cheap prices.
 Here you can find almost everything under the sun and it is a one-stop shop for all your needs.
-Sharpen your bargaining skill if you don’t want to be pay extra.
+Sharpen your bargaining skill if you don’t want to spend more.
 Hawkers and vendors exhibit an incredible collection of delicate accessories and junk jewelry that includes necklaces, earrings, pendants, rings, and bracelets.
 Paharganj is a must-visit for foreigners looking for unique souvenirs, Indian music CDs, and handcrafted handicrafts to take back home.
 It also displays a wide selection of imported products.
 You cannot leave without tasting the scrumptious Chole Bhature of Sita Ram Diwan Chand.

 Nearest Metro Station: Paharganj Metro Station & Jhandewalan Metro Station.